elwoodcrocker/javascript-exercises/01_helloWorld/README.md

 Go ahead and see if you can make the test pass by editing the return value of the function, and then running the test file again.

 Just to make sure, in case you're confused at this point, the test is telling you that running the function `helloWorld` should return the phrase `Hello, World!`.
-Punctuation and capitalization definitely matter here, so double check that if the test still isn't passing.
+Punctuation and capitalization definitely matter here, so double-check that if the test still isn't passing.

 This is what the final function should look like:
 ```javascript